-When a relationship breaks down and there are children, their future wellbeing will be fundamental to any agreement or court order.
-Parental responsibility and child arrangement orders record living arrangements and other matters relating to a child’s welfare and upbringing.
+When a relationship breaks down and there are children, their future wellbeing is fundamental to any agreement or court order.
+When parents can’t agree where a child should live or the time the child should spend with each parent, they can apply to the court for a Child Arrangements Order to put in place living arrangements and regulate other matters relating to a child’s welfare and upbringing.

 What Is Parental Responsibility?